Liang-Ren/my-soc/detections/cloudtrail_account_takeover.md

 - **MITRE ATT&CK**:
   - Initial Access: `T1078 – Valid Accounts`
   - Defense Evasion: `T1078.004 – Cloud Accounts`
+- **When to use (triage)**: After a GuardDuty / Security Hub alert about anomalous or suspicious console login activity, use these queries to validate many‑failures‑then‑success patterns and to investigate source IPs, geos, and user agents.

 ## Key log sources